-She then moved in with her mother in Hungary’s capital, Budapest, where she got into a Jazz music school, ETUD.
+She then moved in with her mother to Budapest, Hungary where she got into a Jazz music school, ETUD.
 She attended the jazz drum course, along with studying classical and jazz music history and music theory.

 Two years later she left the jazz school after she got in the London’s music school, The institute of Contemporary Music and Performance.
 Where she attended the BA of Songwriting.

 Sadly while living in London she was in the worst case of her social anxiety and her chronic depression.
 For this reason she was not able to get many opportunities out of the school or out of London’s thriving music scene.

 She managed to finish and get her BA, but she immediately flew back home after suffering a serious nervous breakdown.